 Goats get quite a reputation for eating anything and everything in sight.
 While it’s true that they love sampling a variety of foods, and sometimes objects, in their surroundings—they can’t eat just anything.

 Goats should never eat human food or inanimate objects.
 They truly just like to walk around sampling everything in sight.
 While it isn’t uncommon for them to munch on things like tin cans, they usually want the glue or label outside and possibly leftover contents inside.

 Goats really don’t have a draw to eat metal.

 Actually, goats can be quite picky sometimes about what they put in their mouths.
 Some might be voracious eaters, while others are quite fussy.

 Related Read: Can Goats Safely Eat Poison Ivy?
 What You Need To Know!

 Goats are the only ones who have multiple stomach chambers!
 Many grazing animals that enjoy plant matter also have this type of digestive system.
 It is specifically created to metabolize these types of organic materials.

 Animals who share this makeup include:

 The four chambers of a goat’s stomach make their overall eating experience different from many other animals.
 However, it is a myth and common misconception that goats can eat whatever they want.

-On the contrary, herbivores eat various fruits, veggies, and grains to give their bodies the necessary nutrients.
+On the contrary, as herbivores, they eat various grasses, bark, hay, fruits, veggies, and grains to give their bodies the necessary nutrients.